Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 J-1 visa holders are subjected to the Foreign Residency Requirement.
-This means that the applicant would have to return to his/her country for two years once the J-1 visa has expired.
-However, the J-1 visa may be waived if by following the two year requirement, the applicant would be imposing exceptional hardship on your spouse or child.
-The spouse or child must be a U.S. citizen.
+This means the applicant would have to return to his/her country for two years once the J-1 visa has expired.
+The U.S. government wants J-1 visa holders to use their newly acquired skills and knowledge to contribute to the development of their home countries.
+However, this requirement can be waived if the home country presence will cause hardship for your spouse or child who is a U.S. citizen or lawful permanent resident.

-Other factors taken into consideration which may constitute as exceptional hardship include:
+Common factors taken into consideration that may constitute exceptional hardship include:

-As previously mentioned, hardship to ones spouse are also taken into consideration.
-Some exceptional hardship examples include instances where the spouses’s education or career would be disrupted, a scenario where they couldn’t financially uphold 2 households, psychological hardships, etc. be aware that while the exceptional hardship waiver technically only takes into account spouses and children, some consideration may be given to qualifying relatives or family members if they will face hardships.
+As previously mentioned, extreme hardship to one’s spouse is also taken into consideration for a waiver application.
+Some exceptional hardship examples include instances where the spouse’s education or career would be disrupted, a scenario where they couldn’t financially uphold 2 households, psychological hardships, etc. be aware that while the exceptional hardship waiver technically only takes into account spouses and children, some consideration may be given to qualifying relatives or family members if they will face hardships.